Article updated: May 26, 2022

 - Video - See Work with videos.

 - Link and link preview - Confirm that the URL is formatted correctly and that the link works as expected in your browser.
-See also Work with links to confirm how your link preview should work and whether you can customize it.
+See also Work with link previews to confirm how your link preview is expected to work and whether you can customize it.

 - Targeting - Confirm that your audience restrictions are appropriate for the Page.
 LinkedIn Pages must have at least 300 followers who match all the selected targeting criteria.